This article will help you read and understand your pathology report for carcinosarcoma of the uterus.

 The uterus is a pear-shaped hollow organ found in the female pelvis between the rectum (the end of the large bowel) and the urinary bladder.
 The upper part of the uterus (fundus) is attached to the fallopian tubes while the lower part is connected to the vagina through the uterine cervix.

 The walls of the uterus are made up of three layers:

-The carcinoma part is made up of abnormal epithelial cells which are the type of cell that normally line the inside of the endometrium.
-The sarcoma part is made up of abnormal spindle cells which the type of cell that are normally found in connective tissue.
+The carcinoma part of the tumour is made up of abnormal epithelial cells.
+These cells are normally found on the inside of the endometrium.
+The sarcoma part is made up of abnormal spindle cells.
+These cells are normally found in connective tissue.
 Both parts of the tumour are cancerous.

 When your pathologist examines the tumour under the microscope they will often describe the look of both the carcinomatous and sarcomatous parts in the tumor.
 The carcinomatous part can look like other more common types of cancer that start in the endometrium including endometrioid carcinoma, serous carcinoma, or clear cell carcinoma.